Our Team

 Alyssa is a paediatric nurse with a background in intensive care, offering families calm, capable support through the early months.
 Her experience caring for critically unwell infants in high-acuity settings brings a rare depth of clinical insight – paired with empathy, clarity, and a genuine understanding of what families need as they navigate life with a newborn.

-Alyssa undertook her nursing training at Queensland Children’s Hospital and worked predominantly in the Paediatric Intensive Care Unit, where she cared for some of the state’s most medically complex paediatric patients.
-This experience in high-acuity environments fostered a clinical approach that is both calm and capable, grounded in empathy and clear communication.
+Alyssa undertook her nursing training at Queensland Children’s Hospital and worked predominantly in the Paediatric Intensive Care Unit, where she cared for some of the state’s most medically complex infants.
+This experience in high-acuity environments fostered her clinical approach which is both calm and capable, grounded in empathy and clear communication.

-At Nest, Alyssa draws on her specialised clinical background alongside her strengths in organisation, systems management, and family engagement.
-As Practice Manager, she is responsible for ensuring that families receive timely, coordinated, and compassionate care – and that every interaction with Nest is clear, welcoming and supportive.
+At Nest, Alyssa draws on her specialised clinical background alongside her strengths in organisation, systems management and family engagement.
+As Practice Manager, she ensures that families receive timely, coordinated and compassionate care – and that every interaction with Nest is clear, welcoming and supportive.

 Bachelor of Nursing (BNurs) — University of Queensland